unitaryfund/mitiq/docs/README-docs.md

 Since the `docs/build` folder is not kept track of, copy the pdf file with the documentation from `docs/build/latex` to the `docs/pdf` folder, naming it according to the release version with major and minor.
+Make a copy named `Mitiq-latest-release.pdf` in the same folder.

 ## Additional information